9 Times You Should Be Using Your Emergency Brake—and 3 Times You Shouldn’t

 An emergency’s an emergency, right?
 Wrong.
 Anthony Diemedio, a service technician at Rafferty Subaru in Newtown Square, Pennsylvania, warns against using the emergency brake in a driving emergency that happens when it’s snowing or raining.
 “The rear wheels will lock up and you will lose more control and make things worse,” he explains.
 Read on for the other instances when using your emergency brake is a big mistake.

-Find out 13 winter driving mistakes that can put you in danger.
+Avoid these winter driving mistakes that can put you in danger.

 When temps dip below freezing